HTML PROGRAMMING:HTML – Basic Tags

-Basic HTML tags are the building blocks you will use on almost every page.
-They help you define headings, paragraphs, line breaks, and separators.
+Basic HTML tags are the most commonly used building blocks of a webpage.
+They help you define headings, paragraphs, line breaks, and content separators.

 Heading tags (<h1> to <h6>)

-• <h1> is the main heading of the page (used only once in most cases)
+• <h1> represents the main heading of the page (usually used once).

 Browsers automatically: